JackAdams/temple/README.md

 Note:

-1. *Temple* will plug itself into the UI of `msavin:mongol` if that package is added to your project.
+1. *Temple* will plug itself into the UI of [babrahams:constellation](https://github.com/JackAdams/constellation) (fork of `msavin:mongol` that allows plugins) if that package is added to your project.
 2. This is a `{debugOnly: true}` package, so it won't be compiled into production builds.

 Usage